 2010 – Bronze at Asian Youth Championships – light-flyweight

 Inoue’s Boxing Style

 As mentioned above Inoue is an extremely gifted fighter, but that’s not to say he hasn’t worked to get where he is today.
-The Japanese star uses his incredible athleticism where he puts pressure on his opponent (mainly with his jab and combination punching) to create openings for his well-known and signature left hook to body.
+The Japanese star uses his incredible athleticism where he puts pressure on his opponent (mainly with his jab and combination punching) to create openings for his well-known and signature left hook to the body.

-I’ll go in more detail below.
+I’ll go into more detail below.

 Sharp Accurate Jab

-Everything for Inoue usually comes off the incredibly use of his accurate and varied jab.
+Everything for Inoue usually comes off the incredible use of his accurate and varied jab.
 For most that watch Inoue, this is probably the most underappreciated part of his amazing skill set.
 Inoue likes to use his jab to feel out his opponent to help apply pressure, but also to help maintain distance and respect from his opponent.

 This variation with his jab usually causes his opponent to have uncertainty on what combinations Inoue will throw or how powerful a shot will be made (more below).
-This is where the ‘Monster’ usually opens up his favorite and finishing left hook.
+This is where the ‘Monster’ usually opens up for his favorite and finishing left hook.